-After all, you probably have plenty of padded furniture designed for seating at home, and you could be forgiven for thinking you could just sub it in, in place of a proper bench.
+After all, you probably have plenty of padded furniture designed for seating at home, and you could be forgiven for thinking you could use it to perform a lot of your fitness routine.

 But have you ever tried doing a dumbbell bench press on an ottoman or bar stool?
 Trust me—it’s not the same.

 If you’re serious about strength training at home, investing in a good workout bench is a must.

 I highly recommend going for an adjustable option because it will allow you to do flat, incline and decline moves without taking up any extra floor space.

 A Quick Word on Racks: